 1Ljungqvist O, Scott M, Fearon KC.
 Enhanced Recovery After Surgery: A Review.
 JAMA Surg.
 2017;152(3):292-298.

-2Thiele RH, Rea KM, Turrentine FE, Friel CM, et al. Standardisation of care: impact of an enhanced recovery protocol on length of stay, complications, and direct costs after colourectal surgery.
+2Thiele RH, Rea KM, Turrentine FE, Friel CM, et al. Standardization of care: impact of an enhanced recovery protocol on length of stay, complications, and direct costs after colorectal surgery.
 J Am Coll Surg.
 2015 Apr; 220(4):430-43.

 3Kim Aj, Yong RJ, Ulman RD.
-The Role of Transversus Abdominis Plane Blocks in Enhanced Recovery After Surgery Pathways for Open and Laparoscopic Colourectal Surgery.
+The Role of Transversus Abdominis Plane Blocks in Enhanced Recovery After Surgery Pathways for Open and Laparoscopic Colorectal Surgery.
 J Laparoendosc Adv Surg Tech A. 2017 Sep;27(9):909-914.

 4Ris F, Findlay JM, et al. Addition of transversus abdominis plane block to patient controlled analgesia for laparoscopic high anterior resection improves analgesia, reduces opioid requirement and expedites recovery of bowel function.
 Ann R Coll Surg Engl.
 2014 Nov;96(8) 96(8):579–585.